rebeccalpowell/grassmapr/vignettes/grassmapr.md

 Hobson, K. A. 1999.
 Tracing origins and migration of wildlife using stable isotopes: a review. -- Oecologia 120: 314-326.

-Kohn, Matthew J. 2010.
+Kohn, M. J. 2010.
 Carbon isotope compositions of terrestrial C<sub>3</sub> plants as indicators of (paleo) ecology and (paleo) climate. -- Proc.
 Natl.
 Acad.
 Sci.
-107: 19691â€“19695.
+107: 19691-19695.

 Powell, R. L. et al. 2012.
 Vegetation and soil carbon-13 isoscapes for South America: integrating remote sensing and ecosystem isotope measurements. -- Ecosphere 3: 109.